-Figure 2.
+Fig. 2.
 The structure of rhodopsin according to computer modeling data

 The absorption spectrum of rhodopsin is defined by properties of the chromophore - 11-cisretinal residue and opsin fragment.
-This range in vertebrates has two characteristic peaks - one in the ultraviolet ($\lambda = 278$ nm) due to the opsin fragment, and the other - in the visible region ($\lambda = 500$ nm) corresponds to absorption of the chromophore (Fig. 3).
+This range in vertebrates has two characteristic peaks - one peak in the ultraviolet (λ = 278 nm) due to the opsin fragment, and the other - in the visible region (λ = 500 nm) corresponds to absorption of the chromophore (Fig. 3).
 Further transformation of rhodopsin under the action of light to the final stable product consists of a series of very fast intermediate stages.
-Investigating intermediates absorption spectra of rhodopsin in extracts at low temperatures at which these products are stable, allows to describe in the detail the photochemical changes of rhodopsin [12].
+Investigating intermediates absorption spectra of rhodopsin in extracts at low temperatures at which these products are stable, allows describe in the detail the photochemical changes of rhodopsin [12].

-Figure 3.
+Fig. 3.
 Absorption spectrum of rhodopsin from the frog Rana temporaria (in water extract): 1 - rhodopsin (restored pigment); 2 - yellow indicator (discolored pigment)

-Upon absorption of light photon it is occurred isomerization of 11-cis-retinal into 11-transretinal (quantum yield, 0,67), that induces a conformational change in the protein and activates photopsin and promotes its binding to G protein transducin, which triggers a second messenger cascade [13].
+Upon absorption of light photon it is occurred isomerization of 11-cis-retinal into 11-trans-retinal (quantum yield, 0,67), that induces a conformational change in the protein and activates photopsin and promotes its binding to G protein transducin, which triggers a second messenger cascade [13].
 Subsequent cycles of the photochemical reactions of rhodopsin lead to a local depolarization of the membrane and the stimulation of the nerve impulse propagates along the nerve fiber due to changes in ion transport in the photoreceptor (Fig. 4).
-Subsequently rhodopsin restored (regenerated) with participation of retinal isomerase through steps: 11-trans-retinal \rightarrow 11trans-retinol \rightarrow 11-cis-retinal, the latter is connected with opsin to form rhodopsin.
+Subsequently rhodopsin restored (regenerated) with participation of retinal isomerase through the following steps: 11-trans-retinal $\rightarrow 11$ -trans-retinol $\rightarrow 11$ -cis-retinal, the latter is connected with opsin to form rhodopsin.

-Figure 4.
-Photocycle scheme of rhodopsin: 1 - 11-cis-retinal in the dark links with protein opsin to form rhodopsin; 2 - under light illumination occurs photoisomerization of 11-cis-retinal into 11-trans-retinal; 3 - 11-trans-retinal-opsin complex splits onto 11-trans-retinal and opsin; 4 - local depolarization of the membrane and the occurrence of a nerve impulse propagates along the nerve fiber; 5 - regeneration of the original pigment
+Fig. 4.
+A photocycle scheme of rhodopsin: 1 - 11-cis-retinal in the dark links with protein opsin to form rhodopsin; 2 - under light illumination occurs photoisomerization of 11-cis-retinal into 11-trans-retinal; 3 - 11-trans-retinal-opsin complex splits onto 11-trans-retinal and opsin; 4 - local depolarization of the membrane and the occurrence of a nerve impulse propagates along the nerve fiber; 5 - regeneration of the original pigment

+3.3.
 Bacteriorhodopsin and its applications

-Bacteriorhodopsin (BR), named by analogy to the visual apparatus of mammalian chromoprotein rhodopsin, was isolated from the cell membrane of extreme photo-organoheterotrophic halobacteria Halobacterium halobium in 1971 by D. Osterhelt and W. Stohenius.
-This photo-transforming trans-membrane chromo-protein with the molecular weight ~26,5 kDa is a chromoprotein determining the purple-red culour of halophilic bacteria, contained as chromophore group an equimolar mixture of 13-cis-and 13-trans-retinol C20-carotenoid, bound by Schiff base (as in the visual animal pigments) with Lys-216 residue of the protein.
+Bacteriorhodopsin (BR), named by analogy to the visual apparatus of mammalian chromoprotein rhodopsin, was isolated from the cell membrane of extreme photo-organo-heterotrophic halobacteria Halobacterium halobium in 1971 by D. Osterhelt and W. Stohenius.
+This photo-transforming trans-membrane chromo-protein with the molecular weight ~26,5 kDa is a chromoprotein determining the purple-red culour of halophilic bacteria, contained as chromophore group an equimolar mixture of 13-cis-and 13-trans-retinol C20-carotenoid, bound by the Schiff base (as in the visual animal pigments) with Lys-216 residue of the protein.

-In its structure and location in the cell membrane BR refers to integral transmembrane proteins, penetrating the cell membrane, which is divided into three fractions: yellow, red and purple.
-Purple fraction comprising on 75% (w/w) of cell membrane consists from carotenoids, phospholipids (mostly phosphoglycerol diesters with a small amount of nonpolar lipids and isoprenoids) forms a natural two-dimensional crystals which can be investigated using electron microscopy diffraction methods as X-ray scattering [15].
+In its structure and location in the cell membrane the BR refers to integral transmembrane proteins, penetrating the cell membrane, which is divided into three fractions: yellow, red and purple.
+The purple fraction comprising on 75% (w/w) of cell membrane (purple membranes or PM) consists from carotenoids, phospholipids (mostly phosphoglycerol diesters with a small amount of nonpolar lipids and isoprenoids) forms natural two-dimensional crystals which can be investigated using electron microscopy diffraction methods as X-ray scattering [15].
 These methods have established the existence in the BR molecule seven α -helical protein segments, while in the middle are symmetrically located a retinal residue (Fig. 5).

-Figure 5.
+Fig. 5.
 The structure of BR from PM of halophilic bacterium H. halobium according to computer modeling data